emacs-mirror/emacs/mps/manual/source/glossary/c.rst

             others being the :term:`unclamped state` and the :term:`parked state`).
-In the clamped state, no object motion occurs and the staleness of :term:`location dependencies <location dependency>` does not change.
+In the clamped state, no object motion occurs and the staleness of :term:`location dependencies` does not change.
 However, a :term:`garbage collection` may be in progress.
+Call
-            Call :c:func:`mps_arena_clamp` to put an arena into the clamped state.
+            :c:func:`mps_arena_clamp` to put an arena into the clamped state.

     client arena